Choosing An Exterior House Color: 8 Tips To Help You Narrow Down the Best Choice

 If you aren’t sure where to start when it comes to choosing an exterior paint color, consider its architecture.
 Certain styles of homes naturally lend themselves to bolder colors, or darker colors, while others beg for earth tones, or bright whites, or even pastels.

 My house, for example, is a center-hall colonial, built in 1937.
 The architecture is historic and classic.
 Our house was white when we bought it, and ultimately, I decided to keep it white.
-When the project manager in charge of our job asked if I was sure I didn’t want to change things up a bit, my answer was “this house is a white house.”
+When the project manager in charge of our siding job asked if I was sure I didn’t want to change things up a bit, my answer was “this house is a white house.”
 It wasn’t that white was a default decision, the house is just meant to be white.

 - Really old colonial homes, like simple saltbox styles from the 1800s, look great in shades of red, sage, or slate blue.
 Many paint brands, including Benjamins Moore, have historical color palettes that are well-suited to these older homes.